henkelmax/modrepo/docs/minecraft/voicechat/wiki/placeholders.md

 # Placeholders

 ::: warning NOTE
-This feature is subject to change in future versions.
+This feature is not officially supported and subject to change in future versions.
 :::

 The plugin version of Simple Voice Chat has support for [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) placeholders.